charlesglucas/ofbm_tools/README.md

 [est,estbc] = OFBM_estimBC_BS(data,paramsEst) ;
 ```
 The parameters to take into account in the input structure `paramsEst` of OFBM_estimBC_BS are:
+  - `FBM`, type of the process:
+    - 1 for operator fractional Brownian motion (ofBm);
+    - 0 for operator fractional Gaussian noise (ofGn).
+  - `Nwt`, number of vanishing moments of the wavelet;
   - `j1`, first scale for analysis;
   - `j2`, last scale for analysis;
   - `Jref`, reference scale under which several wavelet spectra are computed with the same number wavelet coeficients;